Information Technology - Technical Support Specialist

 |154-116||Computer Software Support||3|

 |801-141||Introduction to Mass Communications||3|

 |150-115||Emerging Innovations in Technology||3|

-Successful completion of course 154-111 Computer System Maintenance is the exit assessment graduation requirement for the program.
+Successful completion of 154-117 Computer Hardware Support and attempt at the A+ certification is the exit assessment graduation requirement for the program.

 ** The credits for 103-159 Computer Literacy-Microsoft Office and 890-101 College 101 are Institutional Requirements for graduation.
 Consequently, they are not part of the program credit requirements.

 - Information Technology - Technical Support Specialist, 2015-2016

 - Information Technology - Technical Support Specialist, 2014-2015

 - Information Technology - Technical Support Specialist, 2013-2014